Save Bulga Forest!

 Currently about 2000 ha of Bulga forest is being planned for logging, which is about 10 times more than they started last time.

-At the moment Forestry are saying they will start operations on May 20.
+At the moment Forestry are saying they will start operations on July 1st, 2024.

-That is only a matter of weeks away so it’s it’s all hands on deck!
+It’s all hands on deck!
 We held them off last year – WE CAN DO IT AGAIN!

-To coincide with the Elands Markets we’ll meet at:
+NEXT MEETING: To coincide with the Elands Markets we’ll meet at:

 See you there!